-9.5 Notification and Circulation of the Draft EIR/EIS
+9.5 Notification and Circulation of the Draft EIR/EIS and Revised/Supplemental Draft EIR/EIS, and Release of the Final EIR/EIS

-In July 2020, public notice regarding the availability and the circulation of the Draft EIR/EIS was provided pursuant to NEPA and CEQA requirements, and the text of the public notice was prepared in English, Spanish, Chinese, Vietnamese, and Tagalog.
+In July 2020, public notice regarding the availability and the circulation of the Draft EIR/EIS was provided pursuant to NEPA and CEQA requirements, and the text of the public notice was prepared in English, Spanish, Mandarin, Vietnamese, and Tagalog.
 Notice included publication of an announcement in newspapers with general circulation in areas potentially affected by the proposed project.
 The announcement indicated that the Draft EIR/EIS was available via the Authority's website for review.
-It also noted the dates, times, and locations of community open houses and the public hearing; where the document can be viewed; and the period during which public comments will be received.
+It also noted the dates, times, and locations of community open houses and the public hearing; where the document could be viewed; and the period during which public comments would be received.
 The announcement was advertised in the following newspapers:

 - San Francisco Chronicle

 - San Mateo Daily Journal

-- San Francisco Bay View

 - San Jose Mercury News

 - El Observador (Spanish-language newspaper)

-- Sing Tao (Chinese-language newspaper)
+- Sing Tao (Mandarin-language newspaper)

 - Vietnam Daily News (Vietnamese-language newspaper)

-A letter and NOA were provided in English, and in Spanish, Chinese, Vietnamese, and Tagalog where required, with brief summary statements and contact information translated into Spanish, Chinese, Vietnamese, and Tagalog.
-These were distributed by direct mail to elected officials; local, regional, state and federal agencies; school districts with schools within 0.25 mile of the project alternatives; public transit agencies and schools with facilities within 0.5 mile of the project alternatives; and the stakeholder database, which has been updated throughout preparation of the Draft EIR/EIS to include members of the public who subscribed to the project mailing list, had attended project events (e.g., scoping, public meetings, etc.), or had sent comments or questions via email or the Authority's website.
+A letter and NOA were provided in English, and in Spanish, Mandarin, Vietnamese, and Tagalog where required, with brief summary statements and contact information translated into Spanish, Mandarin, Vietnamese, and Tagalog.
+These were distributed by direct mail to elected officials; local, regional, state and federal agencies; school districts with schools within 0.25 mile of the project footprint; public transit agencies and schools with facilities within 0.5 mile of the project footprint; and the stakeholder database, which has been updated throughout preparation of the EIR/EIS to include members of the public who subscribed to the project mailing list, had attended project events (e.g., scoping, public meetings, etc.), or had sent comments or questions via email or the Authority's website.
 In addition, notice was sent to property owners adjacent to the two project alternatives.
+In addition, this information was distributed through the Authority's social media accounts.
+Emails were also sent to stakeholders who had previously registered to receive information via email about the EIR/EIS.